shreeyashsalunke/LevelUp/README.md

 Thanks to Sujeath Pareddy, Dhruv Joshi, Mohan, Manish and Beula Christy, LV Prasad Eye Institute</i></h5><hr>

 <h2>Prototype Video</h2>
-<iframe src="https://player.vimeo.com/video/134692853" width="832" height="468" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/134692853" width="100%" height="auto" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 In our hectic routine we perform simple tasks like filling up a glass of water and serving tea or coffee which although sounds very simple becomes very difficult when the visual feedback is removed from the scenario.
 Visually impaired people have a great difficulty in filling up liquids on a vessel and are not very confident to do it themselves with a fear of spilling things over.